 Saturday, April 10th

-He added that here he feels as if he were in his own country, he is familiiar with our songs ,having heard them in his homeland and he finds that the indiginous people of Mexico resemble the indiginous people of the Phililppines.
+He added that here he feels as if he were in his own country, he is familiiar with our songs ,having heard them in his homeland and he finds that the indiginous people of Mexico resemble the indigenous people of the Philippines.

 Lic.
 Luis Rodriiiiiguez, private secretary of the President of the Republic General Cardenas, said among other things:

 “There are no longer frontiers for man — technology has ended with the image of our planet as out grandparents saw it.
 Now the love of learning about what exists beyond ones borders will do away with limitations and prejudices in the minds of everyone.
 Nothing keeps us from feeling like a part of the great community of nations, especially with regard to the Philippines where the same blood “gave strength to two indigenous peoples and one same tongue which brought the gift of speech to Minerva… May our illustrious guest be the messenger of honest and lasting understanding between the two zones, which because of their geographical locations represent the culture of two distant poles which is yet to flourish.”